Please select a Make and Model

 See our earlier blog for advice on how to safely clean your smartphone.

-Specialist mobile phone insurance or iPhone insurance from Gadget Cover provides cover for accidental damage, breakdown, theft and unauthorised usage, as well as loss for an additional premium.
+Specialist smartphone insurance or iPhone cover from Gadget Cover provides cover for accidental damage, breakdown, theft and unauthorised usage, as well as loss for an additional premium.
 We’ll even replace any accessories (up to the value of £150) if they are lost, stolen or damaged at the same time as your phone.
 Get a quote today!